Shopify/ui-extensions/docs/Utilities/Data.md

 ## Implementation

-Below are examples of implementing the data API for the Subscription Management Add extension point.
+Below are examples of implementing the data API for the Product Subscription Add extension point.

 #### Vanilla